These days, the most common question I get is,

 Reply 1997 (2012)

-Starring: Jung Eunji (A-pink), Seo In Guk (Shopaholic Louis),
+Starring: Jung Eunji (A-pink), Seo In Guk (Doom at Your Service),

 Sky Castle (2018)

 Wut da fudge.
 I dare you not to curse while watching this drama.
 I dare you not to get mad or question every single values you’ve learned in your life.
-Sky Castle goes above and beyond the limits of what is morally acceptable to show what some people can do to maintain a good status in society.
-It explores (maybe even exposes) the high level of competition in South Korea (in schools, the workplace, and in society) and how (almost) nothing can stop those with money and power.
+Sky Castle goes above and beyond the limits of what is morally acceptable to show what some people are willing to do to maintain their A-list status in society.
+It explores (maybe even exposes) the high level of competition in South Korea (in schools, the workplace, and in the community) and how (almost) nothing can stop those with money and power.

 Starring: Yum Jung Ah, Kim Seo Hyung, Yoon Se Ah, Oh Na Ra, Lee Tae Ran, Kim Hye Yoon (Extraordinary You), Kim Bo Ra (Her Private Life), Kim Dong Hee (Itaewon Class), Jo Byung Gyu (Hot Stoveleague)